 A first aid kit including asthma medication and any other personal medication of a student (this can be located in the first aid room with the child’s name on it).

-All teachers should have the Emergency and Security Management number 9589 6266 and Coral Park Primary School phone number 9702 8398 in their mobile phones.
+All teachers should have the Coral Park Primary School phone number 9702 8398 in their mobile phones.

 Count the students going on the excursion before leaving the school.